DilanCF/ENEE447-notes/lecture notes/Lecture14.md

 shared sem mutex_write = 1;
 ```

-Need a mechnism to ensure we do not go over 10
+Need a mechanism to ensure we do not go over 10

 ```
 shared int readers = 0;